franferti/django_blog_translator/README.md

 Django Blog & English-Spanish Translator 🌐✍️

-A web application built with Python and Django that allows users to create and manage blog posts and translate text from Spanish to English.
+A web application built with Python and Django that allows users to create and manage blog posts and translate text from English to Spanish.

 🚀 Features